azman4/bestbuy-api-tests/README.md

 •	Run 'npm install' to install relevant dependencies from package.json.
 This will create a 'node_modules' folder within the framework structure

-• Run 'webdriver-manager update' to update browser drivers
+• Run 'node node_modules/protractor/bin/webdriver-manager update' to update browser drivers

 ### Commands

-#### Run Scripts on Local Browser (By default chrome)
+#### Run Scripts on Local Browser (By default headless chrome)

-1. npm run protractor
+1. npm run e2e
 This command would start execution on the platform details provided during execution

 HTML Reports get generated using default OS browser